danielluca/gridddle.js/README.md

 # gridddle.js
-A tool to create better vertical rhythm in your websites.
+A tool to create better vertical rhythm on your websites.

-## How to use gridddle
+### How to use gridddle
 1. Move or copy the gridddle.js file to your web project.

 2. Insert gridddle.js to your web file.